zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-annotations.md

 ## Validation

-The Ingress Controller validates the annotations of Ingress resources.
-If an Ingress is invalid, the Ingress Controller will reject it: the Ingress will continue to exist in the cluster, but the Ingress Controller will ignore it.
+NGINX Ingress Controller validates the annotations of Ingress resources.
+If an Ingress is invalid, NGINX Ingress Controller will reject it: the Ingress will continue to exist in the cluster, but the Ingress Controller will ignore it.

 You can check if the Ingress Controller successfully applied the configuration for an Ingress.
 For our example `cafe-ingress-with-annotations` Ingress, we can run: